emilaxelsson/hydrogenesis/doc/examples.md

 python3 src/hydrogenesis.py --template out.h2song --output out.h2song examples/Were_not_gonna_take_it.it
 ```

 The template is only read by Hydrogenesis, not written.
 However, when using the same file as both template and output (as above), then the converter will first read the file and then overwrite it.
+This is not a problem; the new file is equivalent to the old file when viewed as a template.